forlilab/Meeko/docs/source/tutorial3.rst

 ===================

 The tethered docking does **not** use a ligand file as input (specified with ``-L`` or ``--lfile`` flag).
-Instead, it uses only the flexible side chain file, which containes the ligand and the residue side chain.
+Instead, it uses only the flexible side chain file, which contains the ligand and the residue side chain.
 This file is passed to the ``-F`` or ``--flexres`` flag.

 The previously generated GPF file (``3kgd_receptorH_rigid.gpf``), together with the PDBQT file of the rigid part of the receptor (``3kgd_receptorH_rigid.pdbqt``), will be used to compute the grid maps: